lborgman/mm4i/README.md

 Using a touch screen on a mobile phone instead of a mouse on a desktop can be a challenge for complex interactions.  **jssm** helped a lot when I struggled to implement that.

 I did add some things to try to give MM4I the "feel" of a mindmap.
-Colors, shape etc.  And notes for nodes - which I think is a natural addition for a computer based mindmap.
+Colors, shapes, and notes.
+And notes for nodes - which I think is a natural addition for a computer based mindmap.
 (Hm.
 This gave me a nice lesson on the interaction between JavaScript and the web browser screen renderer.
-You need to fail before you can learn some things.)
+Sometimes you need to fail before you can learn.)

 *Software included in MM4I:*
 * [Google Material Design, ver 2](https://m2.material.io/)